 6. Chessboard and square-tiled floor

-Chessboard and a square-tiled floor resemble each other a lot and make a perfect pair of square-shaped figures available around.
+A chessboard and a square-tiled floor resemble each other a lot and make a perfect pair of square-shaped figures available.
 Other similar figures are – keyboard keys and computer monitors, square rubber stamps, square billboards and nameplates, and so on.
-The children can absorb the idea of similarity of figures of squarish shapes by referring to these objects that they commonly encounter at home, schools, and other places.
+The children can absorb the idea of the similarity of figures of squarish shapes by referring to these objects that they commonly encounter at home, schools, and other places.

 7. Mobile phone and calculator